nicolehao34/Functional-Analysis-of-NTKs-Sobolev-Spaces/README.md

 ---

 ## Overview
-This project bridges **functional analysis**, **neural tangent kernel (NTK) theory**, and **operator learning** to rigorously analyze how deep neural networks approximate nonlinear operators between Sobolev spaces.
-The goal is to characterize the interplay between neural network architecture, optimization dynamics, and approximation error in high-dimensional function spaces, with applications to learning solution operators of partial differential equations (PDEs).
+This project bridges **functional analysis**, **neural tangent kernel (NTK) theory**, and **operator learning** to (more rigorously) analyze how deep neural networks approximate nonlinear operators between Sobolev spaces.

+The goal of this project is to characterize/study the interplay between neural network architecture, optimization dynamics, and approximation error in high-dimensional function spaces, with applications to learning solution operators of partial differential equations (PDEs).

-Key themes:
+Specifcially, the project includes these themes:
 - **Mathematical Framework**: Sobolev spaces, neural tangent kernels, and operator-valued RKHS.
 - **Theoretical Insights**: Approximation bounds, spectral bias, and optimization guarantees.
 - **Numerical Validation**: PDE case studies (e.g., Burgers’ equation) with error analysis.